Excel Pivot Table Count Unique

-After choosing the worksheet as this Existing Worksheet, we need to choose the cell address where we need to insert the pivot table.
+After choosing the worksheet as this Existing Worksheet, we need to select the cell address where we need to insert the PivotTable.

-One more important thing we need to make in the above window is we need to make sure the checkbox of “Add this data to the Data Model” is ticked.
+Another important thing we need to do in the above window is that the “Add this data to the Data Model” checkbox is ticked.

 Click on “OK,” and we will have a blank PivotTable.

 Insert the “Item” field to the “ROWS” area and the “Customer” field to the “VALUES” area.

 We are getting the same total as the previous one, but we need to change the calculation type from “COUNT” to “DISTINCT COUNT.”

-Right-click on of customer count cell and choose “Value Field Setting.”
+Right-click on the customer count cell and choose “Value Field Setting.”

-This will open up the below window for us, and in this, we can see actually what is the current summarization type is.
+It will open up the below window for us.
+In this, we can see what the current summarization type is.

-As we can see above current summarization type is “COUNT,” so the pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of the pivot table.
+As we can see above, the current summarization type is “COUNT.”
+Hence, the PivotTable shows the current count of customers as 7 because there are 7 line items in the selected data range of the PivotTable.

-This is the default summarization that will be chosen in the case of “TEXT” values used in the “VALUES” area of the pivot table.
+The default summarization will be chosen in the case of “TEXT” values used in the “VALUES” area of the PivotTable.

-In the same above window, scroll down to the bottom and choose the summarization type as “DISTINCT COUNT.”
+In the above window, scroll down to the bottom and choose the summarization type as “DISTINCT COUNT.”

 After selecting the summarization type as “DISTINCT COUNT,” click on “OK.”
 We will have a unique count of customers as 2 instead of 7.

 So, we have an accurate count of customers in place.
-Actually, we can see the column header as “Distinct Count of Customer” instead of the previous header of “Count of Customer.”
+We can see the column header as “Distinct Count of Customer” instead of the previous header of “Count of Customer.”

 Things to Remember

-- We need to choose the check the box of “Add this data to the Data Model” while inserting a pivot table.
+- We must check the “Add this data to the Data Model” box while inserting a PivotTable.

 - The “DISTINCT COUNT” summarization type is available from Excel 2013 onwards only.